andyBobro/source-collector/README.md

 # File Collector

-`file-collector` is a utility for collecting the contents of files from a specified project directory, offering flexible options for included/excluded directories and output formats.
-It works as both a Node.js module and a CLI tool.
+`source-collector` is a utility for collecting the contents of sources from a specified project directory.
+It offers flexible options for included/excluded directories and output formats.
+It is both a Node.js module and a CLI tool.

 ## Features

-- Collect the content of all files in a project directory.
+- Collect the content of all sources in a project directory.
 - Flexible options to include or exclude specific directories.
 - Output the results in either:
-  - **TXT format** with file paths and contents.
+  - **TXT format** with source paths and contents.
   - **JSON format** as a structured object.
 - Use it programmatically in Node.js or directly via CLI.